 Before we recommend any therapy as something you can try at home, we first run it through our 4-point inspection.

-Not a Substitute for Professional Care
+A TMJ Heating Pad is Not a Substitute for Professional Care

-However, it’s important to remember that home heat therapy is not a substitute for professional care for your TMJ.
+Even if your TMJ symptoms come to a halt, it’s important to remember that home heat therapy is not a substitute for professional care for your TMJ.
 If your symptoms persist, recur, or worsen, it’s time to talk to your doctor or a TMJ dentist to determine the cause of your symptoms.
 For help with TMJ in Columbia, SC, please call (803) 781-9090 for an appointment at Smile Columbia Dentistry.